 Look at our Salah, we are all aware of our own Salah.
 Whereas the Munafiq (hypocrites) prayed five times a day WITH JAMA’AH.
 But despite this Allah says, “Verily the Hypocrites will be in the lowest part of Hell.”
 (Surah Nisaa)

 Only the known Munafiq would delay his Salah after Fajr.
 Most of us only pray Jumu’ah.
 We don’t ever offer any nafl or tahajjud, but our lives are full of sin.

 E.g. each one of us has a computer or laptop, we use anti-virus to protect it from viruses.
 In the same way we need to protect our bodies and our Iman!

 Even by smelling can cause evil eye.
 You make biryani, someone smells it and says “What wonderful biryani.!”
 Also, by hearing, someone came first in his exams and shouted his results.
 A jealous person states, “How’s it possible?”
-Evil eye is passed on.
-By tasting, you made a cake and someone bit it and said, “Such sweet cake!”
+The evil eye is passed on.
+By tasting, you made a cake and someone bit it and said, “Such a sweet cake!”

 Brothers, remain humble at all times and do not display the blessings of Allah SWT.

 Ibn ‘Abbas RA reported Allah’s Messenger (ﷺ) as saying: “The influence of an evil eye is a fact; if anything would precede the destiny it would be the influence of an evil eye, and when you are asked to take bath (as a cure) from the influence of an evil eye, you should take bath.”
 (Muslim)